 You should always inform your Personal Tutor of any such thing that seriously affects your work, whether or not you ask for an extension as a consequence.
 If you prefer, you can choose to discuss details only with your Personal Tutor; s/he can then advocate with other members of staff for you without going into details.

-Non-examples, things that would not be considered good reasons, include anything you could have planned for or avoided: difficult clusters of deadlines, attending social events, the demands of any job you undertake during semester, last-minute computer problems, loss of work through (your) backup failure, etc.
+Non-examples, things that would not be considered good reasons, include anything you could have planned for or avoided for example, difficult clusters of deadlines, attending social events, the demands of any job you undertake during semester, last-minute computer problems, loss of work through (your) backup failure, etc.

 In general, you are expected to plan your time well and including contingency time.
 For example, if you expect a piece of work to take two days, you should begin it more than two days before its deadline.